Devils Thumb: Climbing history

-The first ascent of the Devils Thumb was a landmark in North American mountaineering.
+The first ascent of the Devils Thumb in 1946 was a landmark in North American mountaineering.
 Fred Beckey, along with Clifford Schmidtke and Bob Craig, climbed the East Ridge, a route that combined technical difficulty equal to anything ever climbed on the continent to that time with great remoteness and terrible weather conditions.

 The Northwest Face has seen many attempts; at least three teams have died on this face.
 It stands as a huge wall with bad weather, bad rock, bad ice, and bad avalanches.
 "It is a dangerous and difficult face that rarely, if ever, comes into condition," says Dieter Klose, who in 1982 made it halfway up the route, higher than anybody else alive.

-In 1977, author Jon Krakauer climbed the East Ridge of the Devils Thumb, a feat described in detail in his book Eiger Dreams, Ventures Among Men and Mountains.
+In 1977, author Jon Krakauer climbed the East Ridge of the Devils Thumb, a feat described in detail in his book Eiger Dreams: Ventures Among Men and Mountains.
 Krakauer also chronicles his solo ascent of Devils Thumb in chapters 14 and 15 of his book Into the Wild.

+In 2023, Alex Honnold and Tommy Caldwell successfully scaled all 5 peaks in just under 12 hours, completing the first ever single day traverse of the Devil’s Thumb skyline.
+Their climb is documented in the 2024 National Geographic film The Devil's Climb.